Water to the Capital

 The Environment, Culture and Prosperity

 With its reinforcements of shallow and deep roots, this tangled network of indigenous vegetation creates an optimized evolutionarily optimized strength delivered from the past aeons.
-This network of plants and their deep, widespread roots of native trees creates tremendous stability for soil layers - with it, the consequent resistance to erosion - and constitutes a giant creator and spring water for natural groundwater reservoirs in the rock massif.
+This network of plants and their deep, widespread roots in native trees creates tremendous stability for soil layers, which in turn provides the consequent resistance to erosion and constitutes a giant creator and source of spring water for natural groundwater reservoirs within the rock massif.

 This overuse of the natural forest provides a historical and international cultural habit that follows a historical pattern.
-Due to the historical lack of resources, the population began harvesting the timber of natural vegetation, including its overwhelming importance as soil reinforcement by native roots with the soil and organisms in symbiosis.
+Due to the historical lack of resources, the population began harvesting the timber of natural vegetation, including its crucial role as soil reinforcement by native roots.
+This symbiotic relationship between the soil and its organisms is the actual building block for life itself, especially for humanity, with the modern culture's high demands for consumption.

 Natural and Clean Water with Native Nature

 The consequence of ignoring natural sciences within Nature is grave because this groundwater phenomenon is of fundamental importance for any population to create their future health or prosperity.
-The vegetation and soil layers' accumulating effect is crucial as both a water purifying filter and the only source of distribution of purified water to the natural underground reservoirs.
-To interfere with this purifying and protective vegetation, soil layers and their combined connection of ancient synergy is thus a human habit worldwide.
+The vegetation and soil layers' accumulating effect in harbours large quantities of deluges is also crucial, as both serve as a water purifying filter and the primary source of distribution of purified water to the natural underground reservoirs.
+To interfere with this purifying and protective vegetation, soil layers, and their combined connection of ancient synergy is thus a human habit worldwide.

 𝐖𝐚𝐬𝐭𝐞𝐝 𝐚𝐧𝐝 𝐋𝐨𝐬𝐭 𝐆𝐫𝐨𝐮𝐧𝐝𝐰𝐚𝐭𝐞𝐫

-Historically, these soil layers with undergrowth would block the water's possibility to speed downhill and, thus, harmonically gather the flow into slow motion and mountain-absorbing units.
+Historically, these soil layers with undergrowth would block the water's ability to speed downhill and, thus, harmoniously gather the flow into slow-moving, mountain-absorbing units.
 Unconditionally, this past harvest of native forest exposes and lays bare the soft soil layers, allowing the water forces to speed up and form devastating torrential powers.
 With efficiency, these mighty water masses tear up the slopes in deep furrows and simply drill many meters into the river's inflows.
 Finally, it completes its purpose as a natural soil layer by filtering and absorbing these water masses and passing them on to deep-lying mountain chambers.
-These are the naturally geological water reservoirs with their underground rock branches and natural aquifers of the mountain massif.
+These are the naturally occurring geological water reservoirs, with their underground rock formations and natural aquifers, within the mountain massif.

 The Eucalyptus Problem